blockfreight/go-bftx/README.md

 A network for the free trade of physical goods so powerful it is part of the most advanced project in global shipping today.

-go-blockfreight is a powerful, reliable, efficient and handy Go app for communicating with the Blockrefight™ blockchain.
+go-blockfreight is a powerful, reliable, efficient and handy Go app for communicating with the Blockfreight™ blockchain.

 ## Requirements: